-Boudhanath Stupa is one of the most popular sites which is listed in the UNESCO world heritage site.
-The most popular site Boudhanath Stupa in Kathmandu is the holiest Tibetan Buddhist temple.
+Boudhanath Stupa is one of the most popular sites listed in the UNESCO world heritage site.
+The most popular site Boudhanath Stupa in Kathmandu, is the holiest Tibetan Buddhist temple.
 It is the center of Tibetan Buddhism in Nepal.
-Situated 11 km from the center and northeastern outskirts of Kathmandu, Boudhanath stupa is one of the largest stupas in the world.
-From its spectacular white huge dome structure to the 13 grilled spires painted with the Buddha’s eyes, the monastery is designed perfectly from every perspective.
+Situated 11 km from the center and northeastern outskirts of Kathmandu, the Boudhanath stupa is one of the largest stupas in the world.
+From its spectacular white massive dome structure to the 13 grilled spires painted with the Buddha’s eyes, the monastery is designed perfectly from every perspective.

-Boudhanath stupa is called Khasti by Newars, Boudhanath or Boudha by Nepalis and Jarung Khosar by Tibetans.
+Boudhanath stupa is called Khasi by Newars, Boudhanath or Boudha by Nepalis, and Jarung Khosar by Tibetans.
 The stupa is located on the ancient trade route between Nepal and Tibet.
-Many Tibetan Merchants had used it as a resting place and had also offered prayers for many centuries.
-The Vicinity of the Boudhanath consists of a number of small monasteries and a large population of Tibetan Buddhists.
+Many Tibetan Merchants had used it as a resting place and offered prayers for many centuries.
+The Vicinity of the Boudhanath consists of several small monasteries and a large population of Tibetan Buddhists.

 History of Boudhanath Stupa

-The precise history of Boudhanath Stupa is quite mysterious.
-There are a number of myths related to the establishment of the Boudhanath Stupa.
+The detailed history of Boudhanath Stupa is quite mysterious.
+There are several myths related to the establishment of the Boudhanath Stupa.

 Construction of Stupa according to Newar Buddhist Mythology: